nbuilding/N-lang-docs/docs/features/async.md

 - Tests can run reliably and the same every time they're run.

-- A compiler can optimise code by removing or caching unnecessary function calls.
+- A compiler can optimize code by removing or caching unnecessary function calls.

 Of course, pure functions can't do everything.
 For example, reading from a file